5. The Rebirth of Buddha (2009)

 There are a lot of twists and turns in this film.
 One moment there’s relationship drama between a girl and her boyfriend, the next moment an Australian guy is getting possessed by a demon.
 A guy and a kid are trying to catch goldfish, but then some aliens arrive and start blasting Japan with lasers.
 The bad guy hijacks a TV station to make people think a tsunami is imminent, but the protagonists steal it back so they can make a speech about love and happiness.

 The final brawl is a fight between the two Buddhas on a baseball field.
 They have a magic fight, ending with El Cantare summoning a glowing elephant and giant sword to banish the demon to hell.
 Afterwards, he converts the false Buddha to Happy Science, there are some bad CGI angels, Buddha tells us we’ll know he’s Buddha because Buddha will be the one telling us the stories from Happy Science, and Buddha and his disciples have a good jolly laugh like the end of a ‘Scooby Doo’ episode.
-This movie manages to remain entertaining, but could simply not have a worse magical protagonist.
+This movie manages to remain entertaining, but could not have a worse magical protagonist.

 4. The Mystical Laws (2012)

 There’s tons of bad CGI in the final standoff between El Cantare and the Godom Empire, which also happens in a stadium.
 El Cantare ends this movie with another long sermon, mentioning that we don’t need military or economic power, just belief in invisible magic beings (which isn’t in the Happy Science political platform).
 If we all just believe in El Cantare, everything will be cool because love and tolerance… and stuff.
-They’re basically asking you to not pay attention to any of the casual racism where they turn the Vegans from Asians to white, blonde people, or the subtle jabs at China.
+They’re basically asking you to not pay attention to any of the casual racism where they turn the Vegans from Asians to white, blonde people, or the overt jabs at China.
 Focus on the dragon fights and extraterrestrials, and the magic that is definitely real because you can see the proof in this movie.
 Watch out for the rise of the Godom Empire, or the aversion of such a fate because maybe we all prayed hard enough.

 3. The Laws of the Universe Part 0 (2015)